OctopusDeploy/blog/blog/2022-q2/aws-vpc-public-private/index.md

 By mixing both private and public subnets, it's possible to create a VPC that exposes some instances publicly, while restricting access to private instances.
 This is a common configuration for VPCs that host a public website, and the website accesses a private database.

-In this post, you'll create a VPC with a mix of public and private subnets.
+In this post, you create a VPC with a mix of public and private subnets.

 ## Types of subnets